josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.

-<Callout class="former-highlight">Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.</Callout>
+<Callout class="former-highlight">Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not&nbsp;simple.</Callout>

 Again: that doesn't mean WordPress is bad.
 It's not.
 (And while we're near the topic: neither is PHP.
 That joke can just die, please.)
 This just means that of the zillion things WordPress is and is capable of, either I'm not doing them, or doing them WordPress's way isn't personally worth the tradeoff to me, and for my unique set of needs and goals.

 ### An aside on WordPress's trajectory and future